xavierScript/whitelist-transfer-hook-litesvm/README.md

     )]
     pub extra_account_meta_list: UncheckedAccount<'info>,
     #[account(
-        seeds = [b"whitelist"],
+        seeds = [WhitelistEntry::SEED, owner.key().as_ref()],
-        bump = whitelist.bump,
+        bump = whitelist_entry.bump,
     )]
-    pub whitelist: Account<'info, Whitelist>,
+    pub whitelist_entry: Account<'info, WhitelistEntry>,
 }
 ```

 In this context, we are passing all the accounts needed for transfer validation:

-- source_token: The token account from which tokens are being transferred.
+- **source_token**: The token account from which tokens are being transferred.
 We validate that it belongs to the correct mint and is owned by the owner.

-- mint: The token mint being transferred.
+- **mint**: The token mint being transferred.

-- destination_token: The token account to which tokens are being transferred.
+- **destination_token**: The token account to which tokens are being transferred.
 We validate that it belongs to the correct mint.

-- owner: The owner of the source token account.
+- **owner**: The owner of the source token account.
 This can be a system account or a PDA owned by another program.

-- extra_account_meta_list: The metadata account that contains information about extra accounts required for this transfer hook.
+- **extra_account_meta_list**: The metadata account that contains information about extra accounts required for this transfer hook.

-- whitelist: The whitelist account that contains the authorized addresses.
+- **whitelist_entry**: The per-user WhitelistEntry PDA, derived from `[b"whitelist", owner_pubkey]`.
+If this account doesn't exist, the transaction fails automatically — meaning the user is not whitelisted.
+If it exists and the seeds match, Anchor's constraint validation passes, confirming the user is authorized.

 ### We then implement some functionality for our TransferHook context: